openvmp/serial/README.md

 ensuring maximum performance.

 It's a part of [the OpenVMP project](https://github.com/openvmp/openvmp).
-But it's designed to be universal and usable everywhere.
+But it's designed to be universal and usable outside of OpenVMP as well.

 ### Basic setup